Flutter Design Patterns: 17 — Bridge

 - save() — saves an entity of type EntityBase in the repository.

-IStorage is an abstract class which is used as an interface for the storages:
+IStorage is an abstract class that is used as an interface for the storages:

 - getTitle() — returns the title of the storage.
 The method is used in UI;